gkthiruvathukal/cv-deprecated/eic-ieee/computingnow.md

-# EIC Application

-## Qualifications

-For full details of my work and record as a scholar/researcher, please see my attached CV.
-The following qualifications and experience directly support my candidacy for the EIC position.

-Academics

-- Full Professor of Computer Science
-- Co-Director, Center for Textual Studies and Digital Humanities
-- Loyola University Chicago

-IEEE CS Volunteer Service

-- Associate Editor in Chief, CISE
-- Associate Editor in Chief, Computing Now
-- At Large (Voting) Member, Publications Board
-- Co-chair, the new STC on Social Networking

-## Statement

-This document is my initial input to the process to select the next editor in chief (EIC) of Computing Now, the online initiative of the Computer Society in which I have served for 4 years as one of the associate EICs, where I was appointed by the current EIC, Dejan Milojicic.
+This is my initial input to the process to select the next editor in chief (EIC) of Computing Now, the online initiative of the Computer Society in which I have served for 4 years as one of the associate EICs, where I was appointed by the current EIC, Dejan Milojicic.